sxs-collaboration/spectre/docs/MainSite/Installation.md

 To build with the docker image:

-1. Clone SpECTRE into SPECTRE_ROOT, a directory of your choice.
+1. Clone SpECTRE into $SPECTRE_ROOT, a directory of your choice.
 2. Retrieve the docker image (you may need `sudo` in front of this command)
    ```
    docker pull sxscollaboration/spectrebuildenv:latest
    ```
 3. Start the docker container (you may need `sudo`)
    ```
-   docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
+   docker run -v $SPECTRE_ROOT:$SPECTRE_ROOT --name CONTAINER_NAME -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
    ```
    (The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name of your choice.
-If you don't name your container, docker will generate an arbitrary name.  `SPECTRE_ROOT:SPECTRE_ROOT` should be two copies of the path `SPECTRE_ROOT`)
+If you don't name your container, docker will generate an arbitrary name.
    You will end up in a shell in a docker container, as root (you need to be root).
-   Within the container, SPECTRE_ROOT is available and CHARM_DIR is /work/charm.
+   Within the container, the directory $SPECTRE_ROOT is available and CHARM_DIR is /work/charm.
 For the following steps, stay inside the docker container as root.
+4. `export SPECTRE_ROOT=path/to/your/spectre`
-4. `cd` into /work/charm, and apply the Charm++ patch by running `git apply SPECTRE_ROOT/support/Charm/v6.8.patch`.
+5. `cd` into /work/charm, and apply the Charm++ patch by running `git apply $SPECTRE_ROOT/support/Charm/v6.8.patch`.
-5. Make a build directory somewhere inside the container, e.g.
+6. Make a build directory somewhere inside the container, e.g.
    /work/spectre-build-gcc, and cd into it.
-6. Build SpECTRE with
+7. Build SpECTRE with
-   `cmake -D CHARM_ROOT=/work/charm/multicore-linux64-gcc SPECTRE_ROOT`
+   `cmake -D CHARM_ROOT=/work/charm/multicore-linux64-gcc $SPECTRE_ROOT`
    then
    `make -jN`
    to compile the code, and `ctest` to run the tests.